-Your taste buds deserve a quick trip to the tropics, and this appetizer will get rave reviews.
+Even though it may be freezing where you are, your taste buds deserve a quick trip to the tropics, and this appetizer will get rave reviews.
 Typically served with a sweet and spicy Asian sauce, this version is paired with something a little creamier and with less sugar.
-And the dip uses one of the most versatile ingredients a healthy fridge should always have: Greek yogurt!
+And the dip uses one of the most versatile ingredients out there: Greek yogurt!
+Full of protein, good-for-you probiotics, and calcium, Greek yogurt should be a staple in any healthy fridge.

 - Preheat the oven to 450°F. Spray a baking sheet with nonstick spray.